MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-2-computer-vision.md

 > [!TIP]
 > You can check what the various endpoints are [HERE](https://westus.dev.cognitive.microsoft.com/docs/services/56f91f2d778daf23d8ec6739/operations/56f91f2e778daf14a499e1fa).

-## Step 2 – Set up the Unity Project
+## Chapter 2 – Set up the Unity Project

 The following is a typical set up for developing with mixed reality, and as such, is a good template for other projects.